AdobeDocs/analytics.en/help/implement/vars/page-vars/campaign.md

 You can set campaign to a value or a query string parameter.

-## s.campaign in AppMeasurement and Launch custom code editor
+## s.campaign in AppMeasurement and custom code editor

 The `s.campaign` variable is a string that typically contains a tracking code used in marketing efforts.
 Its max length is 255 bytes; values longer than 255 bytes are automatically truncated when sent to Adobe.